gacelita/ventas/README.md

 `docker-compose up`

 That will start Datomic and Elasticsearch.
+You'll also need to set up two env vars the first time you run the project: `DATOMIC__USERNAME` and `DATOMIC__PASSWORD`.
+These are the same as the ones in `.credentials`, and they are necessary to download the datomic-pro jar.

 ### Overview